o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/wind-provider.md

 ## Create a PhysX Force Region

+In this section, you'll set up a **PhysX Force Region** that generates a wind force.

 1. Add a PhysX Force Region component to the entity.
 This component creates the wind force.
-To configure the
+To configure the component, do the following:

-    1. In the PhysX Force Region component, click the {{< icon "add.svg" >}} **Add** button to add a new force.
+    1. Choose the {{< icon "add.svg" >}} **Add** button to add a new force.

-    1. In the PhysX Force Region component, in the **Direction** property's **Y** component, set a value of `10.0` to create a direction for the wind force.
+    1. In the **Direction** property's **Y** component, set a value of `10.0` to create a direction for the wind force.

-    1. In the PhysX Force Region component, in the **Magnitude** property, set a value of `50.0` to create magnitude for the wind force.
+    1. In the **Magnitude** property, set a value of `50.0` to create magnitude for the wind force.

 The PhysX collider box displays cones representing the wind force direction.